goshx/CVmedia/README.md

 CVmedia
 =======

-(windows) a very simple approach to capture picture, video and audio using Qt
+A very simple approach to capture picture, video and audio using Qt